Elgin Cathedral: College of Elgin and associated locations

 Although the manses were typically situated within the precinct walls, there were exceptions.
-On 14 December 1360, Bishop John Pilmuir (1326–1362) gifted a parcel of land—acquired from a secular clerk—for the construction of four chaplains’ manses.
-The land, feued from the Brothers of St Lazarus, lay outside the west wall, along the road to the burgh of Elgin and between two lanes, one of which may have been the proto-Lazarus Wynd (position 26).
+On 14 December 1360, Bishop John Pilmuir (1326–1362) gifted a parcel of land—acquired from a secular clerk—to house four chaplains.
+The land, feued from the Brothers of St Lazarus, lay outside the west wall, along the road to the burgh of Elgin and between two lanes, one of which may have been the proto‑Lazarus Wynd (position 26).
 With his death approaching, Pilmuir stipulated that the chaplains should pray for the redemption of his soul and those of his parents.
-Separately, the manse of Rhynie stood outside the west wall but to the north, along with the manses of five or more chaplains (positions 1 and 2).
+Separately, the manse of Rhynie stood outside the west wall to the north, along with the manses of five or more chaplains (positions 1 and 2).

-Bishop Andrew Stewart (1482-1501), the youngest son of James Stewart of Lorne, and Joan Beaufort, the widow of James I of Scotland, was a significant figure during the reign of his nephew, James III.
+Bishop Andrew Stewart (1482–1501), the youngest son of James Stewart of Lorne and Joan Beaufort, the widow of James I of Scotland, was a significant figure during the reign of his nephew, James III.
 Following the death of James in 1488, Bishop Andrew found himself out of favour at James IV's court, allowing him to spend more time in his diocese.
-In May 1489, he convened a general convocation of his canons to implement long-overdue repairs to the college buildings and its environs.
+In May 1489, he convened a general convocation of his canons to implement long‑overdue repairs to the college buildings and their environs.
 Among these was the approval of essential maintenance of two gatehouses—the Panns Port and the west gate to the burgh—and the insertion of a new gateway (the North Gate) into the precinct wall beside the manse of Botarie (position 3).
 Andrew also directed thirteen prebendaries—including the archdeacon and the succentor—under the threat of fines to “erect, construct, build, and duly repair their manses, and the enclosures of their gardens within the college of Moray”.
-(Note: Bishop Andrew Stewart in his convocation of 1489, was annoyed at the dilapidation of the precinct and that both the Panns Port and the West Gate to the Burgh were non-functional and in need of repair.
+(Note: Bishop Andrew Stewart in his convocation of 1489 was annoyed at the dilapidation of the precinct and that both the Panns Port and the West Gate to the Burgh were non‑functional and in need of repair.
 That left the South Gate as the only fully working access and egress point for the chanonry.
-This was unacceptable and may have been the reason for his demand that a new gate be constructed adjacent to the manse of Botarie.
-He was also unhappy that some manses—perhaps lacking since the burnings of 1390 and 1402—still had not been replaced.
-He placed the potential of large fines on 13 canons, including some dignitaries, if rectification was delayed.
-The nearness of the new gate would have been a benefit for the manse of Rhynie and may account for its externality from the precinct following Bishop Andrew's warnings.)
+This was unacceptable and may have been the reason for his demand that a new gate be constructed adjacent to the Manse of Botarie.
+He was also unhappy that some manses, perhaps nonexistent since the burnings of 1390 and 1402, had still not been replaced.
+Thirteen canons, including some dignitaries, faced large fines if rectification was delayed.
+The nearness of the new gate would have been a benefit for the Manse of Rhynie and may account for its externality from the precinct following Bishop Andrew's warnings.)